-\paragraph{Open collaboration on open LLMs and beyond.} We find that collaboration in open LLM projects extends far beyond the models themselves, encompassing collaborations on interdependent artifacts that are crucial for developing and evaluating LLMs, including training and finetuning datasets, open source training and evaluation frameworks, open benchmarks, leaderboards, and compute partnerships.
-This finding challenges narrow model-focused views on open source AI, suggesting that research on open collaboration in open source AI requires a wider perspective that considers how different artifacts and stakeholders interact throughout the development and reuse lifecycle of open LLMs.
-This finding expands Choksi et al's~\cite{choksi_brief_2025} argument that the open source AI landscape should not be viewed as a monolith but rather as a fragmented constellation of both ephemeral and sustained developer communities with distinct expertise and interests, from technical optimization to domain- or language-specific applications.
+This finding challenges narrow, model-focused views of open source AI, suggesting that research on open collaboration in open source AI requires a broader perspective that considers how different artefacts and stakeholders interact throughout the development and reuse lifecycle of open LLMs.
+This finding further extends Choksi et al. ' s~\cite{choksi_brief_2025} argument that the open source AI landscape should not be viewed as a monolith but rather as a fragmented constellation of both ephemeral and sustained developer communities with distinct expertise and interests, ranging from technical optimisation to domain- or language-specific applications.